MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Invoke-Command.md

 Supplies the values of local variables in the command.
 The variables in the command are replaced by these values before the command is run on the remote computer.
 Enter the values in a comma-separated list.
-Values are associated with variables in the order that they are listed.
+Values are associated with variables in the order that they're listed.
 The alias for **ArgumentList** is Args.

 The values in the **ArgumentList** parameter can be actual values, such as 1024, or they can be